Finding webpages that have no links is difficult, but not impossible.

-Still, these will come up later while you are looking for orphan pages, and need to be dealt with, so it’s a good idea to get these out of the way beforehand.
+These may come up later while you are looking for orphan pages, and need to be dealt with, so it’s a good idea to get them out of the way beforehand.

 Every public page on your site should ideally use http or https consistently (preferably https), and www or non-www consistently.

 To check if this is the case, try typing all of these variations of your site’s homepage into your browser:

 All four variations should redirect automatically to the exact same URL.

 For consistency, that page should be canonical to itself.

 If one of these variations does not redirect properly, it can be a sign of similar problems on the wider site.

 Check other URLs, using that variation, to see if it’s a more widespread issue.

 You should test a few other pages of your site, and check your site’s .htaccess file to make sure that redirects for these are set up properly.